 p5 draws shapes with a thin black outline by default.
 This outline is called the stroke, and it can be modified in a number of ways.

-stroke() function changes the color of any shapes drawn after it is called.
-It can take either a String or RGB color values as arguments, similar to the
+stroke() function changes the color of all lines drawn after it is called.
+It can take either a string or RGB color values as arguments (in the next lesson), similar to the

 The thickness of a shape’s stroke can be set with the